robdmc/pandashells/README.md

 you should really use a recent version of pip so you can access wheels on pypi `pip install -U pip`.
 Secondly, if your setup requires building from source rather than using wheels, you may run into problems with systems libraries being either out of date or missing.
-If you encounter these problems, then a conda install is advised.
+If you encounter these problems, you may want to use conda to install those dependencies.

 #### Pandashells, no dependencies
 Use this option if you want to completely manage your own dependencies.